ankitsingh1104/FLDP/README.md

 # FLDP
-# Federated Learning with Differential Privacy (CNN)
+# Federated Learning with Differential Privacy in healthcare sector

 This project implements:
 - CNN model